Lukassolna/Pong-project-I-O/README.md

 # Pong Game Project
+Pong Game Development on the ChipKIT Uno32 Board
 ## Objective and Requirements

 This project aims to develop the classic pong game on the Uno32 ChipKIT.
 The game allows two players to use paddles to hit a ball back and forth, aiming to score points by getting the ball past the opponent's paddle.
 Key requirements include: